Dracnea/SimpliLearnGitProject/README.md

-# SimpliLearnGitProject
+# SimpliLearn Git Project
-The Git Project for Simplilearn that involves creating a website.
+The Git Project for Simplilearn:
+This project imnvolves the creation of a website for a blogging style webpage.
+It puts my HTML, CSS, JS and Bootstrap skills to use.